Friends and family have shared their relationship to show their support.

 Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Walter's family - View on Tribute Wall
+5 Trees, Flowers, or Condolences have been shared with support of Anthony's family - View on Tribute Wall

 Mr. Anthony J. "Tony" Shurmanek, 89, a resident of Wilkes-Barre's North End neighborhood, passed into Eternal Life peacefully Thursday, the morning of January 4th as a patient of the Department of Veterans Affairs Medical Center, Plains Township.